chipbennett/oenology/readme.txt

 Each Theme template file includes a considerable amount of inline documentation, explaining the code use.
 Also, each template file includes a function reference, that lists each function, hook, and tag used in the file, along with a WordPress Codex reference, an explanation of the function, and example usage.

-= What is oenology-reference.txt? =
+= What is the Oenology Reference admin page? =

+The Oenology Reference admin page contains the latest updates to general Theme notes, the FAQ, Changelog, License, and, perhaps most importantly, the Code Reference.

-oenology-reference.txt is the master cross-reference file, that contains all of the functions, template tags, and hooks used in the Theme.
+The Code Reference tab of the Oenology Reference page now replaces the "oenology-reference.txt" file, as the master cross-reference file, that contains all of the functions, template tags, and hooks used in the Theme

+= What happened to oenology-reference.txt? =

+oenology-reference.txt has been replaced by the "Code Reference" Tab of the "Oenology Reference" admin page.
+See Dashboard -> Appearance -> Oenology Reference -> Code Reference.

 = Why so many template files? =